 A diverse range of New Zealand birds are common residents, including tui, kereru (native New Zealand pigeon), bellbirds, weka, fantails, grey warblers, kingfishers, little blue penguins, South Island pied oystercatchers, black-backed gulls, red-billed gulls, shags and the rare rowi kiwi.
 A 3 km walking track around Kaipupu Point Wildlife Sanctuary takes you through some pristine native New Zealand bush and provides plenty of serious photo ops!

 The Marlborough Sounds are an awe-inspiring mash-up of land and sea.
 Dense forest and pond-like water overlap with logic-defying regularity throughout these photogenic drowned river valleys.
 Okay, we’re getting carried away, but you should notmiss the chance to see the Sounds while you’re in Marlborough.
 Queen Charlotte Sound is the most accessible and – arguably – most picturesque.

 You can get around Queen Charlotte by boat, bus (within reason) or car, but by far the best way to see it is along the fantastic Queen Charlotte Track: winding its way through forest, fields and coastline, along hilltops and into gullies, the Queen Charlotte walking track reaches from Ship Cove to Anakiwa.
-You can connect with it,in four different locations for shorter trips along the length of the trail by boat or car, or tackle the entire thing over 3-4 days.
+For shorter trips, you can connect with the trail in four different locations along the way by boat or car.
+Or you can tackle the entire thing over 3-4 days.

 8 Pelorus & Kenepuru Sound